-- Furthermore, the Group has defined a three-level watchlist that seeks to identify the industries, geographical areas (e.g., non-cooperative or sanctioned countries) and behaviours (e.g., allegations of corruption, tax evasion or money-laundering and other allegations of breaches of the United Nations Global Compact etc.) that may have negative external impacts on the environment or society.
+- Furthermore, the Group has defined a watchlist that seeks to identify industries, geographical areas (e.g. non-cooperative or sanctioned countries) and behaviours (e.g. allegations of corruption, tax evasion or money-laundering) that may have negative impacts on the environment or society.